OthersideAI/self-operating-computer/README.md

 ```
 operate
 ```
+Lastly

-- On Mac, make sure to give permissions to the Terminal app in both "Screen Recording" and "Accessibility" in the "Security & Privacy" page of "System Preferences"
+- Make sure to give permissions to the Terminal app in for both "Screen Recording" and "Accessibility" in the "Security & Privacy" page of "System Preferences".

+### Other important notes
 - This project is only compatible with MacOS as this time.